Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Problem formulation

 \section{Problem formulation}

 In the SMLM setting, we aim to recover a single $N\times N$ high resolution image $\textbf{X}$, corresponding to the locations of the emitters on a fine grid, from a set of $T$ low-resolution $M\times M$ frames $f(t)$, where $M<N$.
-This enables us to recover fine features, smaller than the size of a single camera pixel.
+This enables recovery of fine features, smaller than the size of a single camera pixel.

 The relation between the low-resolution $M\times M$ frame $f(t)$ acquired at time $t$ and the location of the emitters on the high resolution grid $\textbf{X}$ can be formulated considering the blinking and diffraction phenomena as follows \cite{SPARCOM, SPARCOM2}: